Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 People come from all over to see the ‘shifting’ sand dunes, which shift slightly every year due to strong winds.

-The air in Łeba even actually been proven to help with respiratory conditions like asthma.
+The air in Łeba has even been proven to help with respiratory conditions like asthma.

-Located near the most northern point of the Pomerania province are Łeba and the Słowiński National Park, one of the most amazing places to visit in Poland.
+Located near the most northern point of the Pomerania province are Łeba and the Słowiński National Park, one of Poland’s most amazing places to visit.

 15. Kaliningrad (Russia)

-Many people don’t realize there is a tiny part of Russia right next to Poland and the Baltics.
+Many people don’t realize a tiny part of Russia is right next to Poland and the Baltics.

-This is called Kaliningrad and it’s full of some amazing sites you’ve probably never heard of!
+This is called Kaliningrad and contains some amazing sites you’ve probably never heard of!
 This makes it one of the most unique day trips Gdansk has to offer.

 The must-visit sites in Kaliningrad are the Königsberg Cathedral, Amber Fort, Botanical Garden, and Bunker Museum.
 There’s even a bizarre monument to Baron Munchausen!